 If the budget is done separately by type, report each category in the table below.
 If the budget is not done separately by type, provide only the overall budget.
 0% should be entered only if there is a salary freeze in place.

-Complete the table below for the employees working in the U.S. providing the percentage of base salary increase NOT the percentage of employees receiving the increase.
+Complete the table below by providing the percentage of base salary increase, NOT the percentage of employees receiving increases.